Pakistan’s intelligence organization, known as Inter-Services Intelligence (ISI), has ensnared the U.S. in a double game for years.

 Currently, the ISI employs over 10,000 military and civilian personnel, plus a network of thousands of informants inside and outside of Pakistan.
 In many respects, it acts as a secret police agency.

 “ISI’s role over time has included brutal suppression of anti-state rhetoric, fomenting and countering insurgency, providing illicit channels for drug smuggling, acquiring nuclear weapons components, and developing proxy organizations to splinter domestic opposition political parties,” Reiner says.

 The ISI exerts a strong grip on Pakistan’s national security apparatus.
-It pulls strings behind the scenes to dominate Pakistani’s foreign and domestic policies.
-Many Americans are wary of the ISI, accusing it of providing safe havens to the Haqqani network and Taliban, which are responsible for many U.S. and allied deaths in Afghanistan.
+It pulls strings from behind the scenes to dominate Pakistan’s foreign and domestic policies.
+Many Americans are wary of the ISI, accusing it of harboring the Haqqani network and Taliban, which are responsible for many U.S. and allied deaths in Afghanistan.

 Yet the U.S. still looks to the ISI for intelligence on terrorists operating in the Afghan-Pakistan region.
 The U.S. also has little choice but to enlist the ISI’s assistance in bringing the Taliban to the negotiating table if Washington eventually hopes to stabilize Afghanistan and end the longest war in U.S. history.
 Furthermore, by keeping a line of communication with the ISI open, the U.S. retains some ability to keep an eye on Pakistan’s nuclear weapons program and can help prevent radioactive elements from falling into the wrong hands.

 In the end, the ISI will always put Pakistan’s national security and interests first.
 And it appears that the U.S. is stuck playing this double game as long as it bears tangible results for U.S. interests and national security.